Nipah virus: Singapore to conduct temperature screening at airport for flights from affected areas

 Two Nipah virus cases have been confirmed in India since December.

-The virus has an estimated fatality rate of 40 to 75 per cent, and can cause illnesses ranging from respiratory distress to brain inflammation.
+The virus has an estimated fatality rate of 40 per cent to 75 per cent, and can cause illnesses ranging from respiratory distress to brain inflammation.

 The first symptoms are usually a sudden flu-like illness, headache or fever.
 Others include sore throat, muscle ache, vomiting, dizziness and drowsiness.
 Pneumonia and other respiratory problems may also occur.